 Are there benefits to treating subclinical hypothyroidism?

 Subclinical hypothyroidism doesn't cause any noticeable symptoms.
 The levels of TSH (thyroid-stimulating hormone) are too high, but the thyroid gland is still producing enough hormones.
 TSH is made in the pituitary gland in the brain.
 It stimulates the thyroid gland to make thyroid hormones.
-TSH levels that are just a little too high may be the first sign of early stages of hypothyroidism.
-The pituitary gland detects lower levels of thyroid hormones in the blood and then increases TSH production to activate the thyroid gland to make more hormones.
+The pituitary gland reacts if the thyroid gland stops working properly.
+It releases more TSH into the bloodstream so that the weakened thyroid can still produce enough hormones.
+So TSH levels that are just a little too high may be the first sign of early stages of hypothyroidism.

 It is estimated that about 5 out of 100 people have subclinical hypothyroidism.
-But slightly elevated TSH levels don't pose any health risk themselves.
+But slightly elevated TSH levels don’t pose any health risk themselves.
 TSH levels are often only temporarily higher, for example after intense physical activity.
-So there is some disagreement about when subclinical hypothyroidism should be treated.
+So there is some disagreement about whether and when subclinical hypothyroidism should be treated with hormone tablets.